 In the example, we picked the general name

 result, but you can choose any name you deem appropriate.
 As a general rule, always pick a variable name that best describes its contents.
 This practice makes your code more readable and easy to understand.
-If we were calculating the total price of a shopping card here, for example, a good name would be
+If we were calculating the total price of a shopping cart here, for example, a good name would be

 Using variables in expressions